 Dacia Logan Taxi.
 Picture left-lane.com

-* See the Top 3 best-selling brands and Top 10 models by clicking on the title *
+* NOW UPDATED with the Top 10 brands and Top 22 models – see title *

-For the second year running, the four best-selling nameplates in Morocco are all Dacias: an even better performance than at home in Romania where Dacia only holds 3 spots in the Top 4… The locally-produced Logan is the best-seller for the third year running despite sales down 2% to 11.810, ahead of the Dokker (+6%), Sandero (-14%) and Duster (+4%) while the Lodgy takes off at +769% to #9 overall thanks to its involvement in a campaign started in late 2014 to renew the country’s ‘large taxi’ parc thanks to government aid.
+For the second year running, the four best-selling nameplates in Morocco are all Dacias: an even better performance than at home in Romania where Dacia only holds 3 spots in the Top 4… The locally-produced Logan is the best-seller for the third year running despite sales down 2% ahead of the Dokker (+6%), Sandero (-14%) and Duster (+4%) while the Lodgy takes off at +769% to #9 overall thanks to its involvement in a campaign started in late 2014 to renew the country’s ‘large taxi’ parc thanks to government aid.
 The Fiat Doblo (+28%), also very popular with taxi companies, is the most popular non-Dacia nameplate in Morocco with 5.497 sales.
 Renault places the Clio IV and Kangoo in the Top 8 like in 2014.
+The Peugeot 301 is down 19%.

 Previous year: Morocco Full Year 2014: Dacia monopolises Top 4